ntustison/Histograms/Text/stitched.md

-  made available as part of the GitHub repository corresponding to this work.[^2] Similarly, N4, fuzzy spatial c-means, Atropos-based lung segmentation, and the trained CNN approach are all available through ANTsR/ANTsRNet: ``ANTsR::n4BiasFieldCorrection``, ``ANTsR::fuzzySpatialCMeansSegmentation``, ``ANTsR::functionalLungSegmentation``, and ``ANTsRNet::elBicho``, respectively.
-Python versions are also available through ANTsPy/ANTsPyNet.
-The trained weights for the CNN are publicly available and are automatically downloaded when running the program.
+  made available as part of the GitHub repository corresponding to this work.[^2] Similarly, N4, fuzzy spatial c-means, Atropos-based lung segmentation, and the trained CNN approach are all available through ANTsR/ANTsRNet and ANTsPy/ANTsPyNet.

 * The University of Virginia imaging data used for the evaluation is available upon request and through a data sharing agreement.
-In addition to the citation providing the online location of the original Harvard Dataverse data, a header-modified version of these data is available in the GitHub repository associated with this manuscript.
+In addition to the citation providing the online location of the original Harvard Dataverse data, a header-modified version of these data a header-modified version of these data which conform to canonical orientation is available in the GitHub repository associated with this manuscript.
 Additional evaluation plots have also been made available.